khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 The user goal when interacting with a form should be taken into account when deciding whether a field needs to be disabled or hidden from the interface.

-**Disable** a field if a user does not have access grants for an item, but still has disclosure to it.
+**Disable** a field if a user does not have access grants for an item, but still needs disclosure to it.
 The field is still displayed in the form, but cannot be edited.
+If it can become editable to the user (depending on certain conditions, like pressing a button or completing another field), it should stay disabled until then.

 Disabled fields give extra thought for the user about why it is not available.
 The visual distinction between disabled/enabled fields should be very explicit and clear.
 Be sure to always include a helper text below the field, explaining why they are disabled.